cadadr/configuration/Readme.markdown

 This will inspect the dpkg database and find out all the relevant `-doc` packages, and install them.

+I've also recently added a list of Flatpaks to be installed in `linuxmint.packages.flatpak`.
+These can be installed using a command
+like:

+    $ flatpak install flathub $(grep -v ^# linuxmint.packages.flatpak)

+On my system I have to follow this up with the below commands to make the Zotero Flatpak work:

+    $ flatpak override --user --filesystem=$(readlink ~/.zotero) org.zotero.Zotero
+    $ flatpak override --user --filesystem=$(readlink ~/.zotarc) org.zotero.Zotero

+because those symlinks point to directories outside my `$HOME` directory.

+---

 If you want to reproduce this setup on a Debian based OS, then it’s a bit more involved given there are some differing package names.
 You